Would you like to train your teams? Then contact us.

 What didn't your Master's degree give you that you were looking for in this course?

 My Master's was very theoretical, very much into the different formulas, learning the different concepts, sometimes perhaps a little behind the times compared to what we were seeing in the field and very research-oriented, perhaps even a little too much so.
-In other words, if you didn't do a thesis at the end of the Master's, it was still a bit complicated to find a job, bearing in mind that I graduated in 2024, so it was a bit difficult.
+In other words, if you didn't do a thesis at the end of the Master's, it was still a bit difficult to find a job, bearing in mind that I graduated in 2024, so it was a bit difficult.
 The data part, on the other hand, is something that is more business-oriented nowadays, that has a greater real-world focus, and that is still very much in demand.
 And that's not something I saw at all in my Masters, so I really needed to do that.

 Why did you choose Artefact School of Data?